openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 ## Supporing multiple Self-Issued OPs

-When the RP wants to provide End-user choice to select from multiple possible Self-Issued OPs, it MAY present a static list of the supported options.
+When the RP wants to provide End-User choice to select from multiple possible Self-Issued OPs, it MAY present a static list of the supported options.
 This is similar to the process of supporting multiple different social networks represented as traditional OPs.

 Note that if Self-Issued OP implementations belong to a trust framework, the trust framework may dictacte a common `authorization_endpoint` for a set of implementations.
-If `authorization_endpoint` is pre-registered with the underlying browser or operating system, invocation of this endpoint that leads to prompting the End-user to select a Self-Issued OP is handled by the underlying browser or operating system.
+If `authorization_endpoint` is pre-registered with the underlying browser or operating system, invocation of this endpoint that leads to prompting the End-User to select a Self-Issued OP is handled by the underlying browser or operating system.

 ## Currently known browser behavior